1985 United Soccer League season: A last gasp in Florida

-The suspension of the season triggered an immediate shut down for the teams from Dallas, Tulsa and El Paso/Juarez, but the Sun tried briefly to carry on as an independent squad by participating in exhibition matches that would keep them active and help them offset their payroll debt.
-They arranged a matches with a Miami-based team of Haitian players and the Minnesota Strikers for the first week of July, but after failing to raise the funds to pay for Minnesota's travel, only the game against the Topez-Haitian All Stars was actually played.
+The suspension of the season triggered an immediate shut down for the teams from Dallas, Tulsa and El Paso/Juarez, but the Sun tried to carry on as an independent squad by scrambling to schedule exhibition games that would keep them active and generate income to help them offset their payroll debt.
+They managed to arrange matches with a Miami-based team of Haitian players and the Minnesota Strikers for the first week of July, but after failing to raise the funds to pay for Minnesota's travel, only the game against the Topez-Haitian All Stars was actually played.
 The Sun rallied to win what was to be the final game involving a USL squad, 4–3, on July 4, 1985, before a Lockhart Stadium crowd of 3,529.
-The match's proceeds were divvied up among the players, and team ownership announced the official suspension of operations a few days later.
+The match's proceeds were divvied up among the players and remaining staff, and team ownership announced the official suspension of operations a few days later.